Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Results

 \subsection{Dynamical computation results}

-As described earlier, \autoref{sec:spy}, we need to compute the inelastic and elastic complex matrix elements of $\mathsf S(E)$ or $\mathsf T(E)$ matrices.
-For pressure broadening and shift, only elastic matrix elements have to be computed for collision energies between 10 and 2000 \wn.
-For population transfer rates, inelastic elements have to be computed.
+As described earlier, \autoref{sec:spy}, we need to compute the inelastic and elastic complex matrix elements of $\mathsf S(E)$ or $\mathsf T(E)= \mathsf 1 - \mathsf S(E)$ matrices.
 Previous work on ro-vibrational transitions has shown that, most of the time, inelastic rates are dominated by rotational inelastic, vibrationally elastic rates \cite{Wiesenfeld:2023aa}.
 While this is by no means a general conclusion, it is empirically supported here for \ce{CO2} molecules, as experiments have shown the pressure broadening depends very weakly on the vibration levels considered ($<2\%$) \citep{tan2022}.
-We thus compute all matrix elements within the ground rotational level, separating the even and odd $j_1$ into two different series.
+We thus compute all matrix elements within the ground vibrational level, separating even and odd $j_1$ into two different series.